 Mold is a term which applies to the many different types of fungi which are found both inside and outside.
 While certain molds are toxigenic, meaning they can produce toxins (specifically mycotoxins), the molds themselves are not toxic, or poisonous.
 However, because more than 200 species of mold are toxin-producing, this means that they are potentially poisonous and the health dangers from them are many.

 Mold breaks down and destroys any material it grows on which can impinge on the safety of a building.
-It can also be hazardous to health because inhabitants of moldy spaces may not be aware that it exists and are therefore unknowingly breathing in mold spores which accumulate in the body and in the brain, resulting in conditions such as allergies, headaches infections and respiratory conditions.
+This could have a catastrophic effect on a building, especially the roof, and should be taken very seriously.
+You should contact a roofing company immediately if you suspect any harmful bacteria is growing in the roof.
+You could enlist the services of roofing companies in Austin if you find that your roof has been damaged and needs some work doing on it.
+It can also be hazardous to health because inhabitants of moldy spaces may not be aware that it exists and are therefore unknowingly breathing in mold spores which accumulate in the body and in the brain, resulting in conditions such as allergies, headaches infections, and respiratory conditions.
 If someone suddenly develops a runny nose, asthma, cough or sinus issues which don’t respond to conventional treatment, they would be wise to investigate their home or workplace for mold.

 What is Mold